Using the FWProcessDesign API

 Dictionary<string, FWProcessDefinition > oDefs = oDesign.GetDefinitions(“created by user id”); allows you to get a collection of process definitions created by the specified user.

-Gets all definitions created by a given user inside a given tenant.
+Retrieves all definitions created by a given user within a specific tenant.

 Dictionary<string, FWProcessDefinition > oDefs = oDesign.GetDefinitions(“”, “tenant ID”);